alexwlchan/alexwlchan.net/src/_drafts/archive-monocultures-considered-harmful.md

 Those choices mean some groups will inevitably be over or underrepresented in the archival record.

 And an archive isn't just a container of unadorned objects.
-Navigating an archive requires the catalogue, and somebody has to write the catalogue entries.
+Finding things in an archive requires a catalogue, and somebody has to write the catalogue entries.
 Different archivists will describe the same object in different ways.
 Their expertise, their knowledge, their biases, the other material in the archive -- all these things feed into how an object is presented.
+A catalogue entry is not a neutral description.

 **When dealing with archives, there are always power structures at play.**